tlsmelo/codeChallengeB/README.md

-# codeChallengeB

-This is the code challenge for Pet Store API and Performance Testing
+# Challenge API and Performance Testing

+- To access the API tests, just go to the CodeChallengeB folder

+- To access the Performance tests, just go to the challengeK6 folder

+Both projects have README files that can be followed to setup and run the tests